 Set expectations and an agenda.
 Share the context of the meeting and what you hope that the employee gets out of it.
 Let them know what one-on-one meetings are for and the expectations of the meeting.
 If you have a specific structure or template that you want the meetings to follow then share that with your employee to have them fill out before every meeting.
 Having an agenda set and shared before the meeting will ensure that the time will be used effectively and will allow you to add to the agenda any items that you want to discuss.
 This site has a couple one-on-one meeting agenda templates available and there are quite a few already out there if you’re looking for a different style.
 If the topic of the meeting is more informal, like a general check-in on how a new employee is settling in or how they feel about recent work changes then it is okay to plan on having a meeting without an agenda.
 Having a more informal meeting allows for a more comfortable and relaxed conversation, you could opt to have the meeting over coffee or while walking around the office.

 Make the time.
-One-on-one meetings should have a regular cadence; they are meetings to allow for open and regular communication from supervisor to employee.
+Productive one-on-one meetings should have a regular cadence; they are meetings to allow for open and regular communication from supervisor to employee.
 Meetings should be scheduled for every two weeks.
 Planning on every two weeks means that if something like a scheduled vacation or client meeting results in a scheduled one-on-one meeting being cancelled there is still going to be at least one scheduled one-on-one every month.
 One-on-one meetings should never be held less than monthly.
 Meetings should be scheduled to run about 30 minutes, with longer meetings being scheduled on an as-needed basis.
 Scheduling 30 minutes allows for enough time for the employee to share with you, for you to provide feedback or share information with them and then for there to be a mutual discussion of any other information.

 Listen.
 This is your employee’s time to have your ear.
 Allow your employee to cover the issues that they have outlined and listen to their concerns or feedback.
 Don’t cut them off or try to rush them through, let them talk and show that you’re listening to understand and care about the items that they’re bringing to you.
 If you’re dismissive or not actively listening you risk coming off as disrespecting your employee, which could create a poor relationship where an employee may not want to bring future issues to your attention.